arnispk/Guidelines/reviews/plugins/README.md

 ## Selection
 The search for a plug-in usually starts at the offical [WordPress plugins archive](https://wordpress.org/plugins/).
 The selection of a plug-in should take into account the following:
 - Documentation
-<br />The functionality of the plug-in should have been described clearly
+<br />The functionality of the plug-in has been described clearly

 - Ratings
 <br />The plug-in has to have a sufficient amount of ratings so that the average rating can be considered reliable.
-The amount of lowest possible ratings (1 and 2) should be minimal.
+The amount of lowest possible ratings (1 and 2) should be minimal. -> Please define "sufficient" and "minimal"

 - Reviews
-<br />Users that downloaded the plug-in should have posted positive reviews.
+<br />Users that downloaded the plug-in have posted positive reviews. -> minimal number of reviews?

 - Downloads
-<br />The plug-in should have a regular and consistent download frequency.
+<br />The plug-in has a regular and consistent download frequency. -> what is "regular and consistent" how is that controlled?

 - Support
 <br />Does the maintainer of the plug-in offer enough support by replying to questions of users or does the official plug-in site offer a forum or support section?
 The support section can also be located in an active public Github or Bitbucket repo.
 If the plug-in hasn't had active support or maintenance in the past year, using it should be carefully weighed against the benefits of the functionality the plug-in offers.
-If the plugin is no longer maintained, however the feature is required and code is acceptable, it is possible to request ownership on the plugin as a whole.
+If the plugin is no longer maintained, however the feature is required and code is acceptable, it is possible to request ownership on the plugin as a whole. -> describe "enough"

 - Open source
-<br />A plug-in's code should be reviewable or, when the plug-in has to be purchased, at least be available beforehand.
+<br />A plug-in's code is reviewable or, when the plug-in has to be purchased, is available beforehand.

 - Compatibility
 <br />The plug-in must be compatible with the latest (stable) version of WordPress and not interfere with any other plug-in(s) that are used.
 Compatibility issues with other plug-ins might be documented on the plug-in site itself or could be found during installation.

 ## Review
-Once a plug-in has been selected and this plug-in is not listed in the [collection of approved and already deployed plug-ins](/#todo), the plug-in has to be reviewed by the team's lead or the CTO.
+Once a plug-in has been selected and this plug-in is not listed in the [collection of approved and already deployed plug-ins](/#todo), the plug-in has to be reviewed by the team's lead or the CTO. -> CTO?

 ### Approval
 If a plug-in is approved, it can be deployed and [the list of approved and already deployed plug-ins](/#todo) has to be updated by the approver.